Dublin County (Dáil constituency): 1947 by-election

 A by-election was held to fill the seat left vacant by death of the Fianna Fáil TD Patrick Fogarty.
-It was won by Seán MacBride of Clann na Poblachta.

 1944 general election

 Full figures of the last nine counts are unavailable. Ó Droighneáin, Lynch, Bennett and FitzGerald all lost their deposits.

 1943 general election

 Full figures for the third to the fourteenth counts are unavailable.
 Hickey, Costelloe, Ennis, Owens, Bobbett, Roe, O'Farrell and Watkins all lost their deposits.